 Joining KU Debate

-KU Debate offers students the opportunity to compete in intercollegiate NDT/CEDA policy debate.
-Students compete as two person teams at tournaments across the country during both the fall and spring semesters.
+KU Debate offers students the opportunity to compete at the highest levels of intercollegiate policy debate against some of the best and brightest students from across the country.
+Students compete as two person teams at tournaments during both the fall and spring semesters.
 KU competes in approximately 20 tournaments a season traveling from coast to coast.
 The debate team also sponsors and participates in audience debates on and off campus.

 Being part of the debate team at KU is more than just participating in an extra-curricular activity.
 It's like being part of a large extended family.
-KU debaters are the benefices of a long tradition in debate and forensic activities dating back over three quarters of a century.
+KU debaters are part of a long tradition in debate and forensic activities dating back over three quarters of a century.
 Alumni are an important part of our family, but so are the faculty who work with us, the coaching staff, and the debaters themselves, who live, work, and socialize together.
-"You'll be hard pressed to find a nicer bunch of people to work and travel with," says former Assistant Coach, Kevin Minch.
-"Our debaters are genuinely friendly.
-They care about each other and their work.
-It shows in their performance and the way they work together."

-KU Debate has a record of success unmatched in American debate.
-KU has qualified more teams to the National Debate Tournament than any other debate program in America.
-It has had fourteen "Final Four" appearances and won five national titles.
+KU Debate has a record of success that rivals any other debate program in the country.
+KU has had nineteen "Final Four" appearances and won six national titles.

 KU debaters have gone on to success after college as well.
 KU Debate alumni include lawyers, legislators, former state and federal attorney generals, prosecutors, and Justice Department officals, financiers, teachers, professors, artists, doctors, and civic leaders.